Wilfrid Laurier: Provincial and territorial boundaries

-On September 1, 1905, through the Alberta Act and the Saskatchewan Act, Laurier oversaw Alberta and Saskatchewan's entry into Confederation, the last two provinces to be created out of the Northwest Territories.
-Laurier decided to create two provinces, arguing that one large province would be too difficult to govern.
-This followed the enactment of the Yukon Territory Act by the Laurier Government in 1898, separating the Yukon from the Northwest Territories.
+On September 1, 1905, through the Alberta Act and the Saskatchewan Act, Laurier oversaw creation of the provinces of Alberta and Saskatchewan, two provinces that were created out of part of the Northwest Territories.
+Laurier decided to create two provinces, arguing that one large province in the western prairies would have difficulties self-governing.
+This followed the enactment of the Yukon Territory Act by the Laurier Government in 1898, separating the Yukon from the North-West Territories.
 Also in 1898, Quebec was enlarged through the Quebec Boundary Extension Act.

 Immigration

 Laurier's government dramatically increased immigration to grow the economy.
 Between 1897 and 1914, at least a million immigrants arrived in Canada, and Canada's population increased by 40 percent.
 Laurier's immigration policy targeted the Prairies as he argued that it would increase farming production and benefit the agriculture industry.

-The British Columbia electorate was alarmed at the arrival of people they considered "uncivilized" by Canadian standards, and adopted a whites-only policy.
-Although railways and large companies wanted to hire Asians, labour unions and the public at large stood opposed.
-Both major parties went along with public opinion, with Laurier taking the lead.
+Some in British Columbia grew alarmed at the arrival of people they considered "uncivilized" by Canadian standards, and the province adopted a whites-only policy.
+Although railways and large companies wanted to hire Asians, labour unions and many in the public at large were opposed.
+Both major parties went along with the majority of public opinion, with Laurier taking the lead.
 Scholars have argued that Laurier acted in terms of his racist views in restricting immigration from China and India, as shown by his support for the Chinese head tax.
 In 1900, Laurier raised the Chinese head tax to $100.
-In 1903, this was further raised to $500, but when a few Chinese did pay the $500, he proposed raising the sum to $1,000.
+In 1903, the head tax was raised to $500, but when a few Chinese did pay the $500, he proposed raising the sum to $1,000.
 This was not the first time Laurier showed racially charged action, and over the course of his time as a politician, he had a history of racist views and actions.
 In 1886, Laurier told the House of Commons that it was moral for Canada to take lands from “savage nations” so long as the government paid adequate compensation.
 Laurier also negotiated a limit to Japanese immigration into Canada.

 In August 1911, Laurier approved the Order-in-Council P.C.
 1911-1324 recommended by the minister of the interior, Frank Oliver.
 The order was approved by the cabinet on August 12, 1911.
 The order was intended to keep out Black Americans escaping segregation in the American south, stating that "the Negro race...is deemed unsuitable to the climate and requirements of Canada."
 The order was never called upon, as efforts by immigration officials had already reduced the number of Blacks migrating to Canada.
-The order was cancelled on October 5, 1911, the day before Laurier left office, by cabinet claiming that the minister of the interior was not present at the time of approval.
+The cabinet cancelled the order on October 5, 1911, the day before Laurier left office, claiming that Oliver, the minister of the interior, had not been present at the time of approval.